 Lily’s favorite metrics:

-What she focuses on most right now involves TOFU (top of the funnel) activities, such as net new opportunities, accounts worked, daily emails, opportunity creation, and outbound/inbound activities.
+What she focuses on most right now involves TOFU (top of the funnel) activities, such as net new opportunities, accounts worked, daily emails, opportunity or pipeline creation, and outbound/inbound activities.

 When it comes to her top metric that leads up to opportunities created, she digs into the email reply rates.

 “This is an interesting one to track over time,” Lily said.
 “Because it’s not only about messaging, this metric can also inform the timing of when you send emails to increase open rates.”

 Graham asked Lily if she looks into the intent of reply rates.
 While they review responses and want positive replies, Lily said she’ll happily accept any response at all.